ksu-cs-textbooks/cis301/content/9-chapter/9_4-logikaFacts.md

 ### Writing a function contract using a Logika fact

-We our `factorial` function contract to say that it is returning `n!`, and that it is only defined for values of `n` that are greater than or equal to 0.
+We want our `factorial` function contract to say that it is returning `n!`, and that it is only defined for values of `n` that are greater than or equal to 0.
 We recall that our Logika fact, `factDef`, defines the factorial operation:

 ```text
 l"""{